The Art of Poetry

 This poetry writing and appreciation course will introduce you to the techniques required to move your work to the next level of expertise.
 A specific topic will be covered each week in an hour-long lecture followed by discussion of poems and workshopping of class members’ poems by an experienced teacher.
 Poems for discussion will be emailed to class members prior to each class.

-Week-by-Week Course Breakdown
+Week-by-week Course Breakdown

-Getting emotions into poetry.
+The Art of Detail: getting emotions into poetry.

-Poetry can be regarded as a kind of magic because it tries to change the way we see the world.
+The Art of Play: poetry can be regarded as a kind of magic because it tries to change the way we see the world.

-The Irish have a poetic tradition called the Dinnseanchas, poems commemorating the meanings of places.
+The Poetry of Place: The Irish have a poetic tradition called the Dinnseanchas, poems commemorating the meanings of places.

-Hypotaxis and parataxis: how sentence structure shapes meaning.
+Grammatical Structures: hypotaxis and parataxis: how sentence structure shapes meaning.

-Anglo-Saxon poetry; iambic and trochaic meters.
+The Art of Prosody: Anglo-Saxon poetry; iambic and trochaic meters.

-Dramatic monologues are a way of expressing the views of a character and offering the reader greater insights into feelings.
+The Dramatic Monologue: Dramatic monologues are a way of expressing the views of a character and offering the reader greater insights into feelings.

 Expected Learning Outcomes